Fundamentals of Engineering information for CEE students

 Fundamental of Engineering (FE) Exam Information for CEE Students

-It is important to note that the FE exam is administered state-by-state by state agencies: here in Oregon, the Oregon Board of Examiners for Engineering and Land Surveying (OSBEELS) oversees the FE Exam.
+It is important to note that the FE exam is administered by state agencies: here in Oregon, the Oregon Board of Examiners for Engineering and Land Surveying (OSBEELS) oversees the FE Exam.
 Applications for the exam can be found on the OSBEELS website, and should be downloaded from that source to make sure it is the most current version.
-You fill out the first 4 pages, and submit the application no later than November 1st for the spring exam, or April 1st for the fall exam, to the CEE Department Front Desk.
-The Department will verify that you are eligible to graduate within the time allowed, sign, stamp, and return the application to the front desk in an envelope with your name on it for pick up during normal CEE office hours.
-That is the end of the CEE Department's involvement in your FE Exam application or experience.

 Students who have already graduated from an ABET-accredited BSCE or BSENVE program do not need the CEE Department to verify anything on the application.
-They fill out the application and submit it with a copy of their official transcripts from the awarding institution.
+Simply fill out the application titled "Short Form Application" and submit it with a copy of your official transcripts from the degree awarding institution.

 The CEE Department has an excellent pass rate for current students sitting for the FE Exam.
 Historically, we have led the national average by between 10 and 20 points.
-That's all to say that the studying you've been doing all along is meant to prepare you for your career, which includes sitting for and passing the FE Exam.
+The coursework and studying required for your degree is designed to prepare you for your career, which includes sitting for and passing the FE Exam.
 But many students want an opportunity to review pertinent information prior to taking the FE Exam.

-The CEE Department offers an FE Exam Review course every winter term, prior to the spring exam.
+The CEE Department offers an FE Exam Review course in class every winter term, and online spring, summer, and fall terms.
 This course is a seminar-style, non-credit course, with each section taught by a faculty expert in that area.
 You can find out more about this review course here.

 The NCEES sets exam day policies.
 Familiarize yourself with this information before the exam so you can be ready when the day arrives!

 Yay!
 You took the exam!
 OSBEELS will release your test results as soon as you provide them with official documentation showing you have earned a BSCE or BSENVE degree from an ABET-accredited institution.
-If you are a current PSU student, check your unofficial transcripts online: login in to banweb.pdx.edu and use your ODIN login information to get to your personal information.
-As soon as your transcripts show awarded degree information, including the date awarded, your official transcripts will too!
+If you are a current PSU student, be sure to apply for your degree two terms prior to your anticipated date of graduation.
+After your final term, check your unofficial transcripts online: login in to banweb.pdx.edu and using your ODIN login information to get to your student information.
+As soon as your transcripts show awarded degree information, including the date awarded, your official transcripts will too.
 That's the time to get the official copy sent to OSBEELS!
 You can learn more about requesting transcripts here.

 OSBEELS is a state agency, and they are really strict about deadlines.
 Please familiarize yourself with their rules so you aren't surprised by the deadlines and rules when they come up.
 Here is a helpful link to various Oregon Administrative Rules, as they apply to the FE exam.